holdenweb/nbtools/README.md

 In the Cloud Server window click the "Stop" button next to your chosen virtual.
 It takes a while (maybe up to a minute: what do you care, it's free, right?) to shut down a running virtual.
 The next time you visit your Notebook Cloud account (or even immediately!) you can restart it by clicking on its "Start" button.

-The "Terminate" button removes the VM instance completely, dstroying its file store (so better make sure that before you terminate an instance you have downloaded copies of all Notebooks you may want to keep).
+The "Terminate" button removes the VM instance completely, destroying its file store (so better make sure that before you terminate an instance you have downloaded copies of all Notebooks you may want to keep).

-___Reviewing the Course Content___
-The simplest way to achieve this is to